WvXY/XenonVk/readme.md

 ## TODO

-- [ ] Rename the project
+- [ ] Refactor the project: naming, structure
 - [ ] Feature: Texture
 - [ ] Feature: Shadow
 - [ ] Feature: PBR
 - [ ] GUI: ImGUI
-- [ ] Mouse Input
-- [ ] Physics Engine
+- [ ] Physics Engine (Working on)
 - [ ] Audio Engine(optional)

 ## Current Problems

-1. [Performance] When VSync off, the load of GPU is too high, especially on high resolution.
-There are whistle noise from the GPU.
-However, when VSync on, there is noticeable input and display lag.
-2. [Object Model] On large models, some faces are missing.
+1. [Object Model] On large models, some faces are missing.
-3. `vkCreateShaderModule():  SPIR-V Capability FragmentBarycentricKHR was declared, but one of the following requirements is required (VkPhysicalDeviceFragmentShaderBarycentricFeaturesNV::fragmentShaderBarycentric).`
+2. `vkCreateShaderModule():  SPIR-V Capability FragmentBarycentricKHR was declared, but one of the following requirements is required (VkPhysicalDeviceFragmentShaderBarycentricFeaturesNV::fragmentShaderBarycentric).`
+3. GitHub CI is not working properly

 ## Reference